-Bulgarian energy holding issues with EU Commission6.
-December 2012. / SEE Energy News
+Bulgarian energy holding issues with EU Commission, SEE Energy News

 Bulgarian Energy Holding is under the scrutiny of the European Commission, opening formal proceedings to investigate whether Bulgarian Energy Holding may be abusing its dominant market position in the home wholesale electricity market, hindering the competition in the country and at neighbouring states, breaching the antitrust rules.’An opening of proceedings does not prejudge the outcome of the investigation; it only means that the Commission will treat the case as a matter of priority’, – says the official statement.